-Specified procedures were completed for eight companies and analytical procedures were completed for twenty-two entities. group companies not subject to a full scope audit or specified procedures largely consist of holding companies.

-All of the operating mines were subject to a full scope audit, while the exploration assets, finance and holding companies and service entities were subject to specified audit procedures, including testing of the capitalised spend on exploration activities, an impairment assessment and substantive testing of borrowings, material cost of sales and inventory balances, or desktop reviews.
+Specified procedures were completed for eight companies and analytical procedures were completed for twenty-two entities. group companies not subject to a full scope audit or All of the operating mines were subject to a full scope audit, while the exploration assets, finance and holding companies and service entities were subject to specified audit procedures, including testing of the capitalised spend on exploration activities, an impairment assessment and substantive testing of borrowings, material cost of sales and inventory balances, or desktop reviews.
 The group's associate was subject to specified audit procedures.